What services do you offer?

 Does Ascend Micro School follow a specific educational philosophy?

 While specific educational philosophies (like Charlotte Mason, classical, traditional, unit study approach, Montessori, Reggio Emilia, etc.) work well for many students and families, we want to be flexible in our philosophy.
 We incorporate the best aspects of various philosophies to meet our students’ needs.
+As a member of Scholé Communities, we focus on restful, communal, and classical learning.
+We fuse together our classical roots and progressive methods to create a learning environment that empowers our learners!

 What curriculum do you follow?